 Kotlin does not ask developers to write lengthy code for simple functionality.
 The Kotlin code is always concise and readable as compared to Java offering developers a definite reason to switch.

 With massive libraries of extensions, Kotlin offers a simple Android development process.
 ‘Synthetic’ is a versatile extension available with Kotlin.
 The extension enables the navigation of the code easy and developers can debug and read through the code very easily and quickly.

-As a developer, we know working with an API, we deal with collections and at times spend too much spend too much time dealing with it.
-Kotlin offers collection filtering feature.
-The features help developers by ascertaining that results of the list.
+As a developer, we know working with an API, we deal with collections and at times spend too much time dealing with it.
+Kotlin offers a collection filtering feature.
+The features help developers by ascertaining the results of the list.
 It is comparable to the Java 8 streams.

 The lazy-loading is what governs the startup time of an application.
 It is a perfect solution to make your App fast loading and show its content almost instantly.
 The lazy-loading methodology works by letting on the principle resources take space in the main memory.

 The variable will be loaded only when it is accessed.
 This feature becomes useful only when the Android App is being accessed.
 No longer will the user sit on the loading screen.
 Lazy loading is a very memory efficient method, and since the phones come with limited memory, it becomes all the more important.